 Why should I use a ready-made solution if I’m trying to learn how to code things from the ground up?

 The truth is: you will learn how to build a website from scratch eventually.

 But as you do, you’ll learn coding faster by building projects for your portfolio.
 Setting everything up for your first projects saves you tons of time, trust me.

 Also, you will learn how to build websites using WordPress as you go about tweaking around with your portfolio.
 And the demand for WordPress developers is skyrocketing as we speak.

-Step #7: Sign up to an online freelancing platform like UpWork
+Step 9: Sign up on a freelancing platform like Upwork

 The reason why you should sign up to an online freelancing platform now is simple: you want to do some research about the job market.